Travel Inspo: 72 Hours in Mexico City

 Four Clay Bodies I Love to Use and Why

 When it comes to ceramics, choosing the right clay can make a huge difference in how your piece turns out.
-I've spent years experimenting with different clays, and I've found a few that I consistently come back to.
+I've spent years experimenting with different clay bodies, and I've found a few that I consistently come back to.
 They each have their own unique qualities, strengths, and little quirks, and I'm happy to share what makes these four so special to me.

 2024 in Review: A Year of Growth, Creative Challenges, and New Connections